Should you tear off your old roof or shingle over it? Let’s take a look at the pros and cons of each. But first, what is a roof overlay?

 What’s a Tear-Off?

-A tear-off is what it sounds like, removing your existing roof and replacing it with an entirely new one.
+It sounds like a tear-off, removing your existing roof and replacing it with an entirely new one.

 - Long-Lasting.
 A new roof will typically last longer than a re-roof